jermnelson/bibmorph/README.md

 converted to [BIBFRAME](http://bibframe.org/) RDF/XML documents using
 Haskell's rich Category theory underpinnings.

-This project is Haskell-based and is inspired by the easy-of-use of the [Pandoc](http://johnmacfarlane.net/pandoc/) in converting files from between markup languages and final document formats like PDF and Microsoft Word.
+This project is Haskell-based and is inspired by the utility and easy-of-use of [Pandoc](http://johnmacfarlane.net/pandoc/) in converting files from between markup languages and final document formats like PDF and Microsoft Word.